 Visit Placemaking & Learning in Perugia to read passed students’ project development, reflections, and insights.

-Watch this video featuring Umbra students and community members on the current project called ‘Salotta in vista’.
+Watch this video featuring Umbra students and community members on a project called ‘Salotta in vista.’

 - gain awareness of recent developments and social evolution in Perugia’s historic center and neighborhoods;